supervisely/developer-portal/app-development/advanced/how-to-make-your-own-widget.md

             super(YourWidget, self).__init__(widget_id=widget_id, file_path=__file__)

         def get_json_data(self):
-            return {
+            """ This method will be used in template.html to get widget data """ return {
                 "data_1": self._data_1
                 "data_2": self._data_2
             }

         def get_json_state(self):
-            return {
+            """ This method will be used in template.html to get widget state """ return {
                 "some_state_attribute_1": self._some_state_attribute_1
                 "some_state_attribute_2": self._some_state_attribute_2